Enhancing Multimodal Medical Image Classification using Cross-Graph Modal Contrastive Learning: Conclusion

 \section{Conclusion}

-This study introduces a novel multimodal fusion framework that leverages cross-graph modal and integrates concatenated multi-level inner feature maps.
+This study introduces a novel multimodal fusion framework that effectively integrates medical imaging and clinical data through dual-graph modeling and contrastive learning within a unified latent space.
 Our approach effectively combines medical imaging data with clinical features, enhancing multimodal fusion.
-Additionally, we employ contrastive learning within the common latent space of fused same-modality data to improve the model’s classification accuracy for various subtypes across two multimodal datasets.
-Regarding clinical multimodal interpretability, our proposed CGMCL differs from existing methods by incorporating non-image features, particularly enabling quantitative clinical interpretation of SPECT imaging in early-stage PD.
-Furthermore, CGMCL shows potential for broader application in diverse multimodal disease studies.
+By aligning heterogeneous modalities in a unified latent space, CGMCL enhances feature representation, interpretability, and robustness in the classification of two multimodal datasets.
+Additionally, the IMFES module further mitigates modality imbalance, enabling the model to adaptively balance contributions from diverse data sources.
+These results show that CGMCL has strong potential for broader applications in diverse multimodal disease studies and future clinical decision-support systems.